onuse/em-brain/README.md

 Memory phenomena emerge naturally from neural-like dynamics - no special "memory classes" needed.
 The system develops working memory, long-term consolidation, associative recall, and natural forgetting through simple connection strengthening and spreading activation.

 **🎯 Motivation-Driven Behavior**
-Multiple competing drives (survival, curiosity, exploration) generate goals and actions dynamically.
+Multiple competing motivators (survival, curiosity, exploration) generate goals and actions dynamically.
 The robot develops its own objectives based on its experiences and current state, not predetermined scripts.

 **🌍 World-Agnostic Design**
 The brain makes no assumptions about its environment.
 It learns sensory dimensions, discovers actuator effects, and adapts to any simulation or real-world setup automatically.